-Financial intermediary name Member States Financial intermediary description Typology of product KBC Bank Belgium Formed in 1998 after the merger of two Belgian banks (Kredietbank and CERA Bank) and a Belgian insurance company (ABB Insurance), KBC Bank has its main activity in integrated bank-insurance.
+Financial intermediary name ermediary Financial intermediary description States Typology of product KBC Bank Belgium Formed in 1998 after the merger of two Belgian banks (Kredietbank and CERA Bank) and a Belgian insurance company (ABB Insurance), KBC Bank has its main activity in integrated bank-insurance.
 It has more than 11 million customers, mainly in Belgium, the Czech Republic, Slovakia, Hungary, Bulgaria and Ireland.
 It is present, to a limited extent, in other countries and has about 1500 bank branches.
 On-demand Eurobank Bulgaria AD Bulgaria Eurobank Bulgaria AD, operating under the Postbank brand, is a Bulgarian universal commercial bank, offering products to individuals and companies.
 The bank was registered in 1991 and is currently owned by ERB New Europe Holding BV, Netherlands (44%), Eurobank Ergasias SA, Greece (47%) and others 9%.
 The Bulgarian National Bank ranked it fourth in the country in terms of total assets as of 30 September 2017.
 In September 2016, Eurobank Bulgaria AD signed an agreement with the National Guarantee Fund (NGF) under the second Guarantee Programme for farmers, with financial support from the Ministry of Agriculture and Foods.
 By the end of 2016 the bank reported 25% growth in loans to the agricultural sector.
 Standard Piraeus Bank Bulgaria Bulgaria Piraeus Bank Bulgaria AD is a Bulgarian universal commercial bank.
 The bank is also active in financial transactions, investment banking, money market trading, strategic investing and risk management.
 Piraeus Bank AD - Sofia Branch was established as the Bulgarian branch of the Greek Piraeus Bank S.A. in 1993.
 In 2006 Piraeus Bank AD - Sofia Branch merged into Piraeus Eurobank AD (formerly owned by a Slovak investment company and acquired by Piraeus Bank S.A.) and renamed Piraeus Bank Bulgaria AD.
-Standard United Bulgarian Bank AD / Cibank Bulgaria United Bulgarian Bank AD is a Bulgarian universal commercial bank.
-It ranked 5th in the country in terms of total assets as of 31 September 2017, according to the Bulgarian National Bank (BNB).
-United Bulgarian Bank (UBB) AD was established through the merger of 22 local commercial banks in 1992.
-In June 2017 - KBC Group acquired a 99.9% stake in the bank.
-In October 2017 - CIBANK EAD, another Bulgarian commercial bank, wholly owned by KBC Bank N.V., Belgium merged into United Bulgarian Bank AD.
-Both companies - CIBANK and UBB currently continue to operate separately.
-Following the merger of CIBANK and UBB at the beginning of 2018 both banks offer uniform services and products to clients under a common name - UBB, bearing the trademark of KBC Group.
-Standard
+United Bulgarian Bank AD / Cibank Bank AD / Cibank Bank AD / Cibank Bank AD / Cibank Bank AD / Cibank Bulgaria Bulgarian Bank AD / Cibank Bulgarian Bank AD / Cibank Bank AD / Cibank Bank Bank Bank AD / Cibank Bank Standard